-The easiest solution to avoid the discrepancy and get accurate analytics is to create URL parameters.
+The easiest solution to avoid the discrepancy and get accurate Facebook analytics is to correctly set up Meta Ad conversion tracking, and create URL parameters for your ads.

-By creating URL parameters, you get more accurate data in Google Analytics, so you can discern the Facebook ads’ traffic from the regular Facebook traffic, and easily analyze the performance of your ad campaigns to make more revenue online.
+Plus, by creating URL parameters, you ensure accurate data in Google Analytics and easily analyze the performance of different ad campaigns to make more money and grow your business.

 This tool makes it easy to build your URLs with all the relevant information.
 You just need to enter the URL you want to track, along with its parameters.

 For Google Analytics 4, you’ll only need to fill out the Website URL.
 However, you can also use Source, Medium, and Name too add extra information.

 The parameters you can add to a link are:

 - Campaign Source (utm_source): It is used to describe the traffic source in which the link will be placed.
 In our case, it is Facebook.

 - Campaign Medium (utm_medium): It helps you discern your Facebook ads traffic from your regular Facebook traffic.
 For example, you can specify cpc as your utm_medium.

 - Campaign Name (utm_campgain): You can add your Facebook ad’s campaign name here.
 It helps you track the performance of all your Facebook ad campaigns.